The Difference is People—Dollywood’s Award-Winning Hosts

 For Anthony, and many other hosts, Dollywood literally is family.
-She met her husband Jack, a member of Dollywood’s maintenance team, while working in the park.
+She met her husband Jack, a member of Dollywood’s maintenance and construction team, while working in the park.

 “God put me here for a lot of reasons,” she said.
 “One was to meet Jack.
 Another was for me to work with my Dollywood family to help people.
 We have an amazing family atmosphere, and I love that aspect of it.
 This is a great place to work because of the people and our company.
 They treat every employee like a valuable member of the team.
 All the things that make you a good employee flow out because you are made to feel welcome.”

 Hames said satisfaction comes when she has giving her employees the necessary tools and environment needed for success.
 When she does her part, Hames knows the guest experience is unrivaled.

 “I love trying to be the best servant leader I can be,” she said.
 “I believe when you come to work you should enjoy it.
 If my folks enjoy what they do, it will come out in their interactions with our guests.
 I love working to give those around me a great place to work.
 When I do that, I know our guests are in for an unmatched experience.